thdotnet/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-visual-studio.md

 ## <a id="prereq"></a>Pré-requisitos

 * Um cluster do Apache Hadoop no HDInsight.
-Ver [Introdução ao HDInsight no Linux](./apache-hadoop-linux-tutorial-get-started.md).
+Consulte [Introdução ao HDInsight no Linux](./apache-hadoop-linux-tutorial-get-started.md).

 * Visual Studio (uma das versões a seguir):